-The member countries shall enter their teams (riders and horses) and team leaders in accordance with the official invitation and on the prescribed forms.
-Four weeks before the first day of the World Championships the number of horses must be declared to the World Championship organisers.
+The member countries must enter their teams (riders and horses) and team leaders in accordance with the official invitation and on the prescribed forms.
+Four weeks before the first day of the World Championships the number of horses must be declared to FEIF.
+This is connected to the number of boxes (for horses and tack boxes) which are ordered by the countries bindingly.

-Two weeks before the first day of the World Championships the FEIF-member countries declare to the World Championship organisers the riders and horses that are most likely to participate at the World Championships.
-The declaration will include full pedigrees of horses and all other necessary facts.
+Two weeks before the first day of the World Championships the FEIF-member countries declare to FEIF the riders and the horses that will participate at the World Championships.
+This has to include the tests each combination will participate, plus information about